scanback/docs/articles-posts/fedora.md

 image: /assets/social-card-think.png
 ---
 # Semantic Analysis Workflow: The Fedora Example
 How can a previously manual workflow be automated with AI and other components?
-I use our [Fed Beige Book analysis agent called Fedora](https://tellusant.github.io/docs/nowcasts-ongoing-analyses/beige-book.html) as a case study to show the new automated workflow.
+I use our [Fed Beige Book analysis agent called Fedora](https://tellusant.github.io/docs/nowcasts-ongoing-analyses/beige-book.html) as a case study to show the new automated workflow in GPT.
+No human need to be involved in the process any more, except for the occasional quality control.

+Just like the workflow is automated, the workflow graph generation is also automated using Mermaid v11.

 <div class="mermaid">